zhaojun-szh-9815/EC601/VQA_Project/Sprint_2.md

 &ensp;&ensp;Loss function: CrossEntropyLoss()<br>
 &ensp;&ensp;Optimizer: Adam()<br>
 &ensp;&ensp;Change learn rate: StepLR()<br>
-&ensp;&ensp;Use the VQAModel to predict, the output will be a 1000 vector, which indicate the possibility of the answer depend on the answer vocabulary built before.
+&ensp;&ensp;Use the VQAModel to predict, the output will be a 1000 vector, which indicates the possibility of the answer depending on the answer vocabulary built before.
 Then pick the max possibility to calculate the accuracy.<br>

 <h2>Technology:</h2>
 &ensp;&ensp;Tool: Pytorch<br>